adafruit/pi_video_looper/README.md

 sudo ./install.sh

 #### features and settings
-To change the settings of the video looper (e.g. random playback) edit the `/boot/video_looper.ini` file (`sudo nano /boot/video_looper.ini`)
+To change the settings of the video looper (e.g. random playback) edit the `/boot/video_looper.ini` file via ssh with `sudo nano /boot/video_looper.ini` or directly on the RPis SD Card via a cardreader.
-Missing a feature or setting - open an issue (be sure to check all the settings in the video_looper.ini first)

 #### copymode explained:
 when a usb drive with video files is plugged in, they are copied onto the rpi. (with progress bar)